 In the same time during the event the eddy covariance flux quality was determined to be very low following the overall quality flag system by Foken et al. (2004).
 This is due to the violation of the steady-state assumption (Foken and Wichura, 1996).
-The conditional sampling flux was nearly equal to the eddy covariance flux, but due to its dependency of the mean vertical wind (chapter 3.1.1), it is not reliable here.
+The conditional sampling flux was nearly equal to the eddy covariance flux, but due to its dependency of the mean vertical wind (Sect.
+3.1.1), it is not reliable here.

 As wavelet analysis does not require steady-state conditions, the obtained wavelet results are the most trustworthy fluxes.
-The wavelet flux over 30 minutes was about $1.0\,\mathrm{nmol\,mol^{-1}\,m\,s^{-1}}$ (Morlet) to $1.5\,\mathrm{nmol\,mol^{-1}\,m\,s^{-1}}$ (Mexican hat) smaller than the eddy covariance result.
-Using an averaging period of 1 min, the flux using Mexican hat showed greater peaks than the Morlet version.
-This difference in results between the two wavelets was due to their characteristical properties: the Mexican hat flux allowed an exact localisation of the event in time under consideration of an indistinct resolution in frequency domain.
+The wavelet flux over 30 min was about $1.0 \text{ nmol mol}^{-1} \text{ ms}^{-1}$ (Morlet) to $1.5 \text{ nmol mol}^{-1} \text{ ms}^{-1}$ (Mexican hat) smaller than the eddy covariance result.
+Using an averaging period of 1 min, the Mexican hat flux showed greater peaks than the Morlet version.
+This difference in results between the two wavelets was due to their characteristic properties: the Mexican hat flux allowed an exact localization of the event in time under consideration of an indistinct resolution in frequency domain.
 On the other hand the Morlet flux resolves the flux contributions in frequency domain best, but the time domain resolution is not precise.
-In consequence, only the Mexican hat wavelet was able to resolve the event exactly in time, while the Morlet wavelet results should be more trustworthy in order to obtain the flux balance over a longer time, e.g., 30 minutes.
+In consequence, only the Mexican hat wavelet was able to resolve the event exactly in time, while the Morlet wavelet results should be more trustworthy in order to obtain the flux balance over a longer time, e.g. 30 min.